 Not getting what you’re paying for?
 When I called my internet service provider and gave them the results from SpeedTest.net, a technician came out to troubleshoot my internet problems free of charge.

-YouTube TV has a stronger performance track record overall because DirecTV Now got off to a rough start, though it has made significant improvements to reduce buffering and error messages.
+YouTube TV has a stronger performance track record overall because AT&T TV Now (formerly DirecTV Now) got off to a rough start, though it has made significant improvements to reduce buffering and error messages.

 Money expert Clark Howard says that if YouTube TV’s channel lineup meets your needs, the choice is clear: